liferay/liferay-docs/devGuide/en/chapters/13-liferay-marketplace.markdown

-When you submit apps to the Marketplace, they are reviewed by Liferay Marketplace staff to ensure that your app meets the minimum standards described in the above *Requirements* section of this chapter.
+When you submit apps to the Marketplace, they are reviewed by Liferay Marketplace staff to ensure that your app meets the minimum standards described in the previous section *What Are the Requirements for Publishing Apps?*

 Each of the following changes require a review by Marketplace staff before the change is published to the Marketplace: